Why Effective Marketing is all about Appealing To The Reptilian Brain (and 6 ways to do it)

 Another trick is to use point of view imagery.
 In keeping with the theme here is another Coke add that uses POV effectively:

 So to make your marketing more effective appeal to the person, make them front and center in your sales and marketing communications.
+Put yourself in the role of the decision maker.

 Number 2: Use Contrast